 Geoffrey Orthwein and Andrew Sullivan are two friends from New York who make their debuts with Bokeh.
 Both had worked in various aspects of the industry – Orthwein as an editor and then as director of the Sword and Laser (2012– ) fan podcast, Sullivan the head of an advertising agency.
 The title Bokeh is a Japanese term from photography referring to part of a photo that is out of focus.

 Bokeh falls into a spate of catastrophe films wherein everyone on Earth vanishes bar one or a handful of people.
 There were several ventures into this theme made during the Cold War with Five (1951), Day the World Ended (1955), The World, The Flesh and the Devil (1958) and Last Woman on Earth (1960), all centred around survivors of a nuclear holocaust.
 There was the tv movie Where Have All the People Gone (1974) but the classic treatment of the theme was the New Zealand-made The Quiet Earth (1985).
-We have seen a resurgence of this theme in recent years in films such as The End of the Animal (2010), Vanishing on 7th Street (2010) and The Midnight After (2014) where in all cases the nature of the catastrophe remains enigmatic and unspecified.
+We have seen a resurgence of this theme in recent years in films such as The End of the Animal (2010), The Last Seven (2010), Vanishing on 7th Street (2010), The Midnight After (2014) and Alone (2017) where in all cases the nature of the catastrophe remains enigmatic and unspecified.

 Bokeh draws undeniable influence from The Quiet Earth.
 Instead of a Man Alone, we have a young couple who are alone for almost the entire film.
 Like The Quiet Earth and many of the modern efforts mentioned above, there is no explanation of what happened and why they were spared, although Maika Monroe does spend various sections of the film seeking some kind of divine purpose behind the catastrophe.